petrbouchal/pragr/README.md

 ## Installation

-You can install the current version of pragr from GitHub with:
+You can install the current version of pr`agr f`rom GitHub with:

 ``` r
 remotes::install_github("petrbouchal/pragr")